geirolz/scope/docs/source/README.md

 Often in order to decouple things we just duplicate the same model changing just the name.
 For example we could find `UserContract` form the endpoint and `User` from the domain that are actually equals deferring only on the name.

-In these case macros can same us some boilerplate, importing the `scope-generic` module you can use `deriveIdMap` to derive the `ModelMapper` that map the object using the same fields.
+In these case macros can same us some boilerplate, importing the `scope-generic` module you can use `deriveCaseClassIdMap` to derive the `ModelMapper` that map the object using the same fields.
 If the objects aren't equals from the signature point of view the compilation will fail.
 Keep in mind that this macro only supports the primary constructor, smart constructors are not supported.